cloudpilot-emu/cloudpilot-emu/cloudpilot-ionic/src/assets/doc/about.md

 The emulator is pretty stable, but you may encounter situations in which it crashes.
-This may be due to a bug in the emulator, or due to the way POSE and Cloudpilot interact with PalmOS for installing software, backing up databases, setting the hotsync name and similar tasks.
+This may be due to a bug in the emulator, or due to the way POSE and CloudpilotEmu interact with PalmOS for installing software, backing up databases, setting the hotsync name and similar tasks.

-If the emulator crashes Cloudpilot will stop immediatelly and show you a dialog that allows you to restart the emulator.
-Upon restart Cloudpilot will not automatically resume your session but will instead start up with the session page.
+If the emulator crashes CloudpilotEmu will stop immediatelly and show you a dialog that allows you to restart the emulator.
+Upon restart CloudpilotEmu will not automatically resume your session but will instead start up with the session page.
 You can resume your session from there.